Prince Andrew to step back from public engagements | DW | 20.11.2019

 He said he deeply sympathized with Epstein's victims and "everyone who has been affected and wants some form of closure."

-It comes as the prince faced an increasing backlash following a BBC interview in which he said he had "no recollection" of meeting a woman who said she was forced to have sex with him as a teenager.
+It comes as the prince faced an increasing backlash following a BBC interview over the weekend in which he said he had "no recollection" of meeting a woman who said she was forced to have sex with him as a teenager.

-The British royal said he could not remember ever meeting Virginia Roberts —one of the alleged victims of Epstein — telling the BBC in an interview over the weekend: "I have no recollection of ever meeting this lady, none whatsoever."
+The British royal said he could not remember ever meeting Virginia Roberts —one of the alleged victims of Epstein — telling the BBC: "I have no recollection of ever meeting this lady, none whatsoever."

 jsi/aw (AFP, Reuters, dpa, AP)